House Director

 Visiting students will leave campus at the end of 8 weeks; most Stanford students will stay on campus for 10 or more weeks.
 All Summer Session students and staff have access to campus services and recreational facilities.

-Stanford welcomes approximately 550 high school students each summer – approximately 450 residential and 100 commuter students.
+Stanford welcomes approximately 650 high school students each summer – approximately 550 residential and 100 commuter students.
 High school students attending Summer Session are among the world’s most academically advanced high school students.
 Although these students are mature for their age, they rely on Summer Session Summer Resident Assistants for High School to aid in their transition to college life and the many freedoms and responsibilities that come with attending college.
-The High School SRA team will orient new students to the Stanford campus and academic life, offer relevant programming and support to facilitate this transition, help build community among the student cohort, and help the students who are struggling with this transition.
+Many students are minors, and SRAs are responsible for maintaining a safe and supportive environment, following Stanford’s Protection of Minors policies and upholding the highest standards of professionalism and integrity.The High School SRA team will orient new students to the Stanford campus and academic life, offer relevant programming and support to facilitate this transition, help build community among the student cohort, and help the students who are struggling with this transition.

 The House Director position is full-time, contingent, residential, exempt, and tasked at 40-50 hours a week.
 The position is not subject to the overtime provision of the Fair Labor Standards Act.
-This is not a standard 9-5 office position, and includes significant evening, weekend, and on-call hours.
+This is not a standard 9am-5pm office position, and includes significant evening, weekend, and on-call hours.
 House Directors live in a standard room in the residence complex for which they have direct oversight.

 Student Oversight and Crisis Management.
 HDs will manage high-level student concerns and assist in ongoing student case management.
 HDs will refer to appropriate campus resources when necessary.
 HDs are expected to exercise good judgment in maintaining appropriate levels of privacy and confidentiality.

 Program Development.
 HDs will take the lead in the development of programming by their residential staff.
-These programs are academic, social, and co-curricular in nature.
+These programs are social and co-curricular in nature.
 HDs should encourage their student staff to develop programs based on resident and community needs and staff interests and passions.
 House Directors may have an additional individual and small team assignment that benefits the operation of the program at large.

 Financial Management.
 Based on standard Summer Session policy, HDs are responsible for managing the budget for their residence hall(s) and overseeing the purchase of materials required for residential programming.
 As stewards of house funds, they are responsible for ensuring that money is spent in a responsible and inclusive manner.
 HDs are also responsible for maintaining an inventory of house supplies and proper documentation of all purchases.

 Conduct Review.
 HDs serve as conduct administrators for visiting students for violations of University and Summer Session Policies.
 As such, HDs adjudicate cases, track outcomes, and provide administrative follow-up.
-In addition, HDs, along with other Senior Staff, create and implement policies that span the residences of their programs.
+In addition, HDs, along with other professional staff, create and implement policies that span the residences of their programs.
 As a live-in professional staff member, each House Director may participate in a Community Standards Committee with other professional live-in staff members.
 This committee will meet to review lower-level student conduct concerns on a regular or as-needed basis.

 Assessment.
 House Directors aid with staff and program assessment efforts and make recommendations as needed.